Churchill magazine

 • Never plug another extension lead into the one you’re using.
 This is called ‘daisy chaining’ and it means one outlet is providing excessive power, which can cause the outlet to overload and start a fire.

-• Make sure that any appliances or chargers you plug in aren’t higher than the rating of the extension lead – they shouldn’t add up to more than 13 AMP (3,000 watts).
-And, never plug in more than one appliance that uses a lot of energy, as this can cause fires.
+• Make sure that any appliances or chargers you plug in aren’t higher than the extension lead's rating.
+Together, they shouldn’t add up to more than 13 AMP (3,000 watts).
+Never plug in more than one appliance that uses a lot of energy, as this can cause fires.

 • If you need to use an extension lead outdoors, make sure it’s waterproof and has the correct rating.